Causal Effect Estimation with Global Probabilistic Forecasting: A Case Study of the Impact of Covid-19 Lockdowns on Energy Demand: Methodology

 \subsubsection{Neural Network Global Forecasting of Counterfactual Point Estimation}

 Following the potential outcome framework \cite{RN50}, we aim to infer counterfactual outcomes $Y_{i,t}^{(0)}$ based on pre-treatment outcomes and covariates to estimate $\widehat{\Delta}_t$ as defined in (\ref{eq:4}).
-Therefore, we train a NN model on an entire time series set of treated and untreated series groups (improving the basis for learning), which predicts outcomes after the policy intervention but under the unobserved effect of the treatment.
-The application of NN techniques enables the development of nonparametric predictors and thus the nonparametric identification of treatment effects, capable of capturing non-linear correlations across the historical values.
-In the context of our experimental study, we use only the data before the mandatory Covid-19-related lockdowns to train the model.
-Thus, in the absence of other confounding factors, the difference between our predicted counterfactual energy consumption and our factual data on electricity use after the advent of Covid-19 will be the causal impact of lockdown restrictions on electricity consumption.

-The framework we propose follows the idea introduced by \cite{grecov2021causal,9833461}, where the non-linear mapping $\mathcal{M}$ is a GFM-RNN forecast modelling to generate mean-unbiased counterfactual proxies, \(P_{i,t}^{(0)}\).
-The idea is to fit a forecasting method based on autoregressive RNNs, which learns a \emph{global} model from historical data of all time series in the dataset jointly.
-Hence, the \emph{global} modelling approach allows the $P_{i,t}^{(0)}$ to be estimated considering both treated and control time series in the pre-treatment data, $Y_{i,t \leq T_0}$ and $Y_{c,t \leq T_0}$, as input variables to train the model -- the covariates.
-Therefore, Equation (\ref{eq:2}) can be re-written as
+The framework we propose for that follows the idea introduced by \cite{grecov2021causal,9833461}, where the non-linear mapping $\mathcal{M}$ is a GFM-RNN model to estimate counterfactual mean unbiased proxies, \(P_{i,t}^{(0)}\).
+The idea is to jointly fit a forecasting method that employs autoregressive RNNs and, consequently, learns a \emph{global} model from the past data of the entire pool of time series, therefore improving the basis for learning.
+Hence, the \emph{global} modelling approach allows the $P_{i,t}^{(0)}$ to be assessed taking pre-treatment data of both control, and treated series into account , $Y_{i,t \leq T_0}$ and $Y_{c,t \leq T_0}$, as the covariates to learn the model.
+Hence, Equation (\ref{eq:2}) can be re-written as $Y_{i,t>T_0}^{(0)} = \mathcal{M}(Y_{j,t\leq T_0},\mathbf{\theta}) + u_t$.

-Whereas with the post-treatment prediction for the treated units $Y_{i,t}^{(0)}$ we reach the counterfactual outcomes; on the other hand, the assumption of null intervention effect over the controls $Y_{c,t}$, added to the \emph{global} modelling with shared parameters $\theta$ across all series $j$, enables the post-treatment prediction of $Y_{c,t}$ to serve as a check of the forecast quality in the post-treatment period $t>T_0$.
-The parameter $\theta$ is estimated in the pre-treatment period and is used for predicting the control and treated time series.
-Therefore, when we implicitly test for the null effect over the controls, this is a test of how well the model parameters perform in the post-treatment period.
+Whereas with the post-treatment prediction for the treated units $Y_{i,t}^{(0)}$ we reach the counterfactual outcomes; on the contrary, the forecast quality of the framework is determined by the accuracy of the post-treatment forecast of the control series $Y_{c,t}$ by the assumption of null treatment effect over controls $Y_{c,t}$ combined with \emph{global} modelling with shared parameters $\theta$ throughout all series $j$.
+The shared parameters $\theta$ learnt in the pre-treatment period are used for forecasting both treated and control units.
+As a result, when we verify and test the null treatment effect over the control units, we ultimately test how effectively the model parameters perform in the post-treatment period.